-Different types of insulation are available but the most important thing to look at is the R-value.
-The ‘R’ in R-value stands for resistance and R-value is the measure of thermal resistance to heat flow.
+Different types of insulation are available, but the R-value is the most important thing to look at.
+The ‘R’ in R-value stands for resistance, and R-value is the measure of thermal resistance to heat flow.
 Better insulation results in a higher R-value.

 Manufacturer, Retailer, & Installer

 Do your research before choosing a door manufacturer (brand), retailer, and installer.
 Your retailer is usually your installer and the brand options available may be limited depending on the retailer.
 If you’ve decided on a brand, shop around for a trusted retailer especially if they will also be your installer.
 It doesn’t hurt to ask for a few bids to compare pricing before you buy.
 With Google, it’s easy to check for reviews for any company you consider working with.